 God is able to speak to them directly and they learn to hear His voice, so they can develop a personal relationship with Him which is the ultimate goal.

-This relationship with Christ is what will help their release be one where they become people with a strong moral compass and a love for others.
+This relationship with Christ is what will help their release be one where they become people with a strong character and a love for others.

 For insight on how to establish healthy boundaries for your children: https://www.boundariesbooks.com/boundaries-books/boundaries-with-kids/